Non-equilibrium phase transitions in hybrid Voronoi models of cell colonies

-Moreover, the critical $\epsilon$ increases as a function of the cell shape factor (orange curve in Figure~\ref{fig:2}b) and reaches the limiting value of $1$ for $s_0 \sim 3.8$, as one would expect since the pure Voronoi model is known to exhibit a disordered solid to fluid transition upon varying the cell shape index.
-Next, we analyzed the behavior of the cell population in the fluid region of the phase diagram.
-In the pure repulsive regime ($\epsilon = 0 $), cells act like homogeneous active particles of effective size $\sigma_0$.
-Such systems are known to exhibit MIPS as a function of the persistence time of the active motion, $\tau$.
-The transition between a homogeneous gas phase to a mixture of a low-density fluid-like phase and an ordered crystal-like phase as a function of $\tau$ can be quantitatively measured by looking at the static structure factor of the system, $S_s(q)$, at low q vectors.
-In particular, Figure~\ref{fig:2}c shows the behavior of the static structure factor in log-log scale for three different values of the persistence time.
-As one can see the static structure factor at long distances increases as the persistence time of the active motion increases in a sigmoidal fashion with critical $\tau\sim 10$ (see Figure~\ref{fig:2}e).
-Looking at the low $q$ value of the static structure factor as a function of the relative strength of the potential terms and of the cell shape factor, we found that the system presents a phase transition between MIPS and standard active liquid for values of $\epsilon\sim 0.02$ as shown by the best fit in Figure~\ref{fig:2}e and the blue line in Figure~\ref{fig:2}b.
+Moreover, the critical $\epsilon$ increases as a function of the cell shape factor (orange curve in Fig.~\ref{fig:2}b) and reaches the limiting value of $1$ for $s_0\!\sim\!3.6$, as one would expect since the pure Voronoi model is known to exhibit a disordered solid to fluid transition upon varying the cell shape parameter~\cite{Bi2016}.